AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     Constant level tank with associated valves and dosing tubes.
 The valves with orange handles are compatible with chlorine and have chlorine resistant o'rings.

-.. csv-table:: CLT Detailed Labeled Descriptions for Above Fig.
+.. csv-table:: CLT Details Figure Key
    :header: "Key", "Description"
    :align: left
    :widths: 20 80